 Study mobility

-Study mobility allows you to spend a semester or a year studying at a partner university abroad.
+Study mobility enables you to spend a semester or a year studying at a partner university abroad.

-• you attend classes and take your exams at the partner university abroad
+• attend classes and take exams at your partner university abroad

 The stages of your project

-• Discover a country, a culture, a new educational system...
+• Discover a new country, a new culture, a new education system...

 • Mastering a foreign language